Security and safety in Tanzania

 - Be on your guard against scams and con merchants …

-… but at the same time don’t let a sense of paranoia ruin your holiday and remember that the vast majority of travellers in East Africa spend their time here suffering no great loss beyond the occasional and inevitable overcharging.
+… but at the same time don’t let a sense of paranoia ruin your holiday.
+Remember that the vast majority of travellers in East Africa spend their time here suffering no great loss beyond the occasional and inevitable overcharging.

-If you are unfortunate enough to become the victim of a mugging, remember that it’s your money that they’re after, so hand it over – you should be insured against such eventualities anyway.
-Report the crime as soon as possible to the police, who are generally quite helpful, particularly when the victim is a tourist.
-This will help to back up your claim from the insurers and may help to prevent further crimes against tourists in the future.
+If you are unfortunate enough to become the victim of a mugging, remember that it’s your money that they’re after, so hand it over.
+After all, if you’ve been sensible you will be insured against such eventualities anyway.
+And remember to report the crime as soon as possible to the police.
+They are generally quite helpful, particularly when the victim is a tourist.
+This will also help to back up your claim from the insurers and may help to prevent further crimes against tourists in the future.

 One more word of advice: in towns and cities it is a good idea (and in big cities such as Arusha, it’s pretty much essential) that you take a taxi after dark.
 Bad things happen at night, as a quick perusal of the Arusha Times always shows.